lewis-worsley/aspire-architecture/README.md

 ### Testing on devices
 <hr>

-During development of the website, the code was written and tested on HP EliteBook 840 G5 14".
+During development of the website, the code was written and tested on HP EliteBook 840 G5 14" and on the LG 21.5" monitor - most of the screenshots in this README.md file have been provided by these two screens.

 Google Dev-tools was used extensively throughout the process, as it provides instant feedback on appearence and responsivity across elements and dimensions.